29 Painting Tool Hacks To Get Your Projects Rolling

 Quick Drying Hanger

 Here’s a handy way to dry and store paint brushes.
 Using a hand-saw, cut a slanted slice out of the handle from the hole toward the bristles.
-After cleaning, hook the brush over a coat hanger and hang it from a ceiling joist. — Paul E. Therrien Plus: A trick for storing paintbrushes overnight
+After cleaning, hook the brush over a coat hanger and hang it from a ceiling joist. — Paul E. Therrien.

 Forgot to grab stir sticks at the store when you picked up the paint?
 If you have a band saw and a hunk of 2×4, you can make your own!
-Take a 2-ft.-long 2×4 and draw a perpendicular line in the middle.
-Next, “rip” several 3/16-in.-thick strips on the band saw up to the pencil line.
+Take a two-foot-long 2×4 and draw a perpendicular line in the middle.
+Next, rip several 3/16-in.-thick strips on the bandsaw up to the pencil line.
 Then, to release the stir sticks, chop the 2×4 at the pencil line.
-This method keeps your fingers a safe distance from the saw blade. — Les Eastep
+This method keeps your fingers a safe distance from the saw blade. — Les Eastep.

 That’s a Wrap…For Now